voldemortX/pytorch-auto-drive/README.md

 # Codebase for deep autonomous driving perception tasks

-Segmentation models (**Deeplab, FCN, ERFNet**), Lane detection models (**ERFNet, ERFNet-SCNN and others**) based on Python 3.6 and Pytorch 1.6.0 (cuda 10) & torchvision 0.7.0 with mixed precision training.
+Segmentation models (**Deeplab, FCN, ERFNet**), Lane detection models (**ERFNet, ERFNet-SCNN and others**) based on Python 3.6 and PyTorch 1.6.0 (CUDA 10) & TorchVision 0.7.0 with mixed precision training.

 ## Highlights

-Fast probability map to poly line conversion, modulated (borrowed) mIOU & pixel acc calculation, "poly" learning rate schedule, basic input loading, transformations and visulizations, also tests of mixed precision training and tensorboard logging.
+Fast probability map to poly line conversion, modulated (borrowed) mIOU & pixel acc calculation, "poly" learning rate schedule, basic input loading, transformations and visualizations, also tests of mixed precision training and tensorboard logging.

 And models from this repo is faster (also better or at least similar) than the official implementations and other implementations out there.